-Indexation and price variation Clauses:
+Indexation and price variation Clauses

-The advice of the Chief Finance Officer must be sought on any indexation clauses and the indices to be used, e.g. RPI.
+The advice of the Director of Finance must be sought on any indexation clauses and the indices to be used, e.g. CPI.
 Where an indexation clause is used consideration should be given to an efficiency factor, e.g. less 1% p.a., to encourage Best Value and continuous improvement during the term of the contract.